IremErturk/dtc-de-capstone-project/README.md

 - do some partitioning and clustering on external table.. (maybe new dag, not sure yet)
 - visualize your graphs (maybe dash, but might not be my highest priority)

+# TODOS: 24.03
+- How to handle no-files errors for specific yyyy-mm data (early enough fail than at the end..)
+- Store files in parquet format (might need to use the directory/folder approach)
+- Create schemas and ensure they are in correct format..

+**DWH**
+- Move to BigQuery Create external tables (oh no directly if append opotion is there too)
+- If that is not possible need to consider creation of table with new dag

+**Data Visualization**
+- (pre-compiled) Jupyter Notebook with description and graphs
+- Questions to answer:
+    - Most used reaction?
+    - Most replied users? -> merge with user_identities
+    - Most questioned topic?
+    - Message frequency by time?
+    - Is there any correlation between people reply each other and locations..

+**Intra Improvements**
+- Automate loading logic to GCP Datalocs (optional)